mayonezu216/Awesome-PU-learning/README.md

   - Shizhen Chang, Bo Du and Liangpei Zhang.
 IJCAI 2020.
   - Keywords: Positive Unlabeled Learning, Class-prior Approximation, empirical unbiased risk.
   -  <details><summary>Digest</summary> In this paper, we formulate a convex formulation to jointly solve the class-prior unknown problem and train an accurate classifier with no need of any class-prior assumptions or additional negative samples.
 The class prior is estimated by pursuing the optimal solution of gradient thresholding and the classifier is simultaneously trained by performing empirical unbiased risk.

+- Class Prior Estimation with Biased Positives and Unlabeled Examples.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/5848/5704)
+  - Shantanu Jain, Justin Delano, Himanshu Sharma, Predrag Radivojac.
+AAAI 2020.
+  - Keywords: Class Prior Estimation, Biased Data.
+  - <details><summary>Digest</summary> In many application domains, however, certain regions in the support of the positive class-conditional distribution are over-represented while others are under-represented in the positive sample.
+We begin to address this challenge by focusing on the estimation of class priors, quantities central to the estimation of posterior probabilities and the recovery of true classification performance.
+We start by making a set of assumptions to model the sampling bias.
+We then extend the identifiability theory of class priors from the unbiased to the biased setting.
+Finally, we derive an algorithm for estimating the class priors that relies on clustering to decompose the original problem into subproblems of unbiased positive-unlabeled learning.

+- Fast Nonparametric Estimation of Class Proportions in the Positive-Unlabeled Classification Setting.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/6151/6007)
+  - Daniel Zeiberg, Shantanu Jain, Predrag Radivojac.
+AAAI 2020.
+  - Keywords: Class Proportions Estimation.
+  - <details><summary>Digest</summary> Our algorithm uses a sampling strategy to repeatedly (1) draw an example from the set of positives, (2) record the minimum distance to any of the unlabeled examples, and (3) remove the nearest unlabeled example.
+We show that the point of sharp increase in the recorded distances corresponds to the desired proportion of positives in the unlabeled set and train a deep neural network to identify that point.
+Our distance-based algorithm is evaluated on forty datasets and compared to all currently available methods.

+- Improving Neural Relation Extraction with Positive and Unlabeled Learning.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/6300/6156)
+  - Zhengqiu He, Wenliang Chen, Yuyi Wang, Wei Zhang, Guanchun Wang, Min Zhang.
+AAAI 2020.
+  - Keywords: Neural Relation Extraction.
+  - <details><summary>Digest</summary> This approach first applies reinforcement learning to decide whether a sentence is positive to a given relation, and then positive and unlabeled bags are constructed.
+In contrast to most previous studies, which mainly use selected positive instances only, we make full use of unlabeled instances and propose two new representations for positive and unlabeled bags.
+These two representations are then combined in an appropriate way to make bag-level prediction.

+- Social Media Relevance Filtering Using Perplexity-Based Positive-Unlabelled Learning.[[paper]](https://ojs.aaai.org/index.php/ICWSM/article/view/7307/7161)
+  - Sunghwan Mac Kim, Stephen Wan, Cécile Paris, Andreas Duenser.
+AAAI 2020.
+  - Keywords: Social Media Relevance Filtering, Perplexity variant of Positive-Unlabelled Learning (PPUL).
+  - <details><summary>Digest</summary> In this paper, we introduce our Perplexity variant of Positive-Unlabelled Learning (PPUL) framework as a means to perform social media relevance filtering.
+We note that this task is particularly well suited to a PU Learning approach.
+We demonstrate how perplexity can identify candidate examples of the negative class, using language models.
+To learn such models, we experiment with both statistical methods and a Variational Autoencoder.

+- Learning from Multi-Class Positive and Unlabeled Data. [[paper]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9338280)
+  - Senlin Shu, Zhuoyi Lin, Yan Yan, Li Li.
+IEEE ICDM 2020.
+  - Keywords: multi-class PU learning, unbiased risk estimator, alternative risk estimator.
+  - <details><summary>Digest</summary> In this paper, we present an unbiased estimator of the original classification risk for multi-class PU learning, and show that the direct empirical risk minimization suffers from the severe overfitting problem because the risk is unbounded below.
+To address this problem, we propose an alternative risk estimator, and theoretically establish an estimation error bound.
+We show that the estimation error of its empirical risk minimizer achieves the optimal parametric convergence rate.

 - Collective loss function for positive and unlabeled learning. [[paper]](https://arxiv.org/pdf/2005.03228.pdf)
   - Chenhao Xie, Qiao Cheng, Jiaqing Liang, Lihan Chen, Yanghua Xiao.
 CoRR 2020.